open-telemetry/opentelemetry.io/content/en/blog/2024/otel-get-started-survey/index.md

 ### Q: What part of the project is most important to you in your OTel journey?

-Most respondents stated that Traces Specification, Instrumentation APIs & SDKs and Metrics Specification were considered the most important.
+Most respondents stated that Traces Specification, Instrumentation APIs and SDKs, and Metrics Specification are most important to them.

 ![Chart showing what aspects are the most important](5-importance.png)